golang/proposal/design/go2draft-type-parameters.md

 ```

 In this example, when we pass `equalInt` to `Index`, we check whether
-`equalInt` implements the constraint `Equaler`.
+`equalInt` implements the constraint `interface { Equal(T) bool }`.
-Since `Equaler` has a type parameter, we pass the type argument of
+The constraint has a type parameter, so we replace the type parameter
-`Index`, which is `equalInt`, as the type argument to `Equaler`.
-The constraint is, then, `Equaler[equalInt]`, which is satisfied
-by any type with a method `Equal(equalInt) bool`.
+with the type argument, which is `equalInt` itself.
+That gives us `interface { Equal(equalInt) bool }`.
-The `equalInt` type has a method `Equal` that accepts a parameter of
+The `equalInt` type has an `Equal` method with that signature, so all
-type `equalInt`, so all is well, and the compilation succeeds.
+is well, and the compilation succeeds.

-(Note: using the type parameter as the default argument for its
-constraint is a convenience feature.
-It would be possible to omit it from the initial implementation, and
-see whether it seems to be needed.
-That said, this feature doesn't require additional syntax, and
-produces more readable code.)

 ### Values of type parameters are not boxed